raoarafat/nestjs-notification-service-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 This is Notification API which sends Notifications to different channels(Web UI, Email, Push, Faceboob etc).
 There is no third party service invlove to send real time notifications.
+It consist of 2 end point Post(Send Notifications) & Get(Web UI Notifications).

 I have written Unit Testing for core of the application and it is Dockerized.